 Or in other words, when raw cannabis plants are baked into delicious edibles for snacking on, or vaporized into thick smoke for inhalation, THCA morphs into THC, making us feel so ever light on our feet.

-With this said, THCA’s role isn’t just relegated to just being a pre-cursor, but its also proven vital in promoting good-health when consumed as it is.
+With this said, THCA’s role isn’t relegated to just being a pre-cursor, but its also proven vital in promoting good-health when being consumed in its original state.
 Here are just some of the benefits.

 Medical research into the potential benefits of THCA has only skimmed the surface of what potentially lies underneath.
 However, in the meantime, current research shows two major therapeutic benefits: